ljay79/jira-tools/README.md

 Using JQL ([Jira Query Language](https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html#Advancedsearching-ConstructingJQLqueries)) queries as you would inside Jira.
 Can return just a single cell value or entire list of issues spanning over multiple columns.
 Expecting a valid JQL query as 1st parameter and a comma-separated list of Jira field IDs as the 2nd.
-If your dont know the exact names and syntax of Jira fields, then look at the Field Map (“Add-ons" > “Jira Sheet Tools” > "Show Jira Field Map").
+If your dont know the exact names and syntax of Jira fields, then look at the Field Map (“Add-ons" > “Jira Sheet Tools” > "Jira field map").

 **Limitation**: This custom function can return a maximum of **100** results/issues.
 Search and processing is limited to **30 seconds** per call (Google Limitation), if the Jira Server responds slow, it might not be able to provide full result to you.